chat-sdk/chat-sdk-android/README.md

 <string name="backendless_app_version">v1</string>
 ```

-All the code for Push Notifications is already included in the ChatSDK.
+All the code for Push Notifications is already included in the Chat SDK.
 Getting them working only requires a small amount of configuration.
-For help regarding this you can take a look at the [Backendless guide](https://backendless.com/documentation/messaging/android/messaging_push_notification_setup_androi.htm).
+For help regarding this, you can take a look at the [Backendless guide](https://backendless.com/documentation/messaging/android/messaging_push_notification_setup_androi.htm).

 >**NOTE:**
 >Some of the steps in this tutorial include adding code to the app, these steps should be unnecessary as they have already been added to the project.